 By Ginny from New Oxford, PA

 I ran out of hand cream one day so I used my pharmacy brand of Oil of Olay.
 I noticed a few minutes later, that where my rings were, my fingers had black tarnish marks on them.
-So I took my rings off and rinsed them and they were so shiny.

 This is a guide about cleaning diamond earrings.
 Keeping your diamond earrings brilliant and sparkly can be done at home.

 Take some toothpaste and use your hand or a brush of sorts and brush the jewel.
 Then rinse and by then you have a sparkling piece of jewlery.

 Using a dry toothbrush and some cigarette ashes, brush your jewelery with the cigarette ashes, then take a soft cloth and polish clean.
 The ashes are so fine they work as an abrasive cleanser.

 Silver jewelry is very beautiful and complements your attire, whether formal or jeans casual.
 However, silver has a dark side, tarnish.
 This is a guide about cleaning silver jewelry.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.